Advertisement

 Money matters

-GES is owned by a foundation and managed by the Geneva English School Foundation.
+GES is privately owned as Geneva English School SA.
 There is a board of governors, half of which is made up of annually elected parents including the chairman, several external governors and the headmaster.
 There is no endowment as such and nor is support solicited from other organisations, which protects the autonomy of the school and allows it to create the environment it chooses.
 Fees are slightly lower than the surrounding international schools.

 The last word